 On the other hand, those who are micromanaged and criticized are frustrated.
 They often entertain ideas of heading elsewhere.
 Nothing good comes of a workplace in which day in and day out are filled with the same annoying, menial tasks and negative feedback from leadership.

 Employees who receive regular doses of morale boosts produce high-performing work.
-Here, learn some of the tried-and-true ways that managers keep people happy in their professions.
+Here, learn some of the tried-and-true ways managers keep people happy in their professions.

 Morale Boost